The Darby Family

 Abraham Darby I died in 1717 when his son Abraham Darby II (1711–1763) was only six.
 His mother Mary partnered with fellow Quakers Thomas Goldney and her son-in-law Richard Ford, to form the first Coalbrookdale Company.
 Mary died a year later so Richard Ford protected the interests of young Abraham until he could join the company in 1732.

 Abraham Darby II was an innovator like his father.
 Within ten years he had solved the problem of water supply for the furnace by introducing a steam engine to recycle used water.
 His initiative enabled the company to expand through taking leases on other furnaces in the area.
 After Ford’s death in 1745 Abraham II took over the management of the firm.
+Until then, their packhorses had been hauling vast quantities of iron and coal along wooden rails and in trucks with wooden wheels.
+Abraham II soon introduced iron wheels, which lasted much longer.
 In 1757 another Quaker, Richard Reynolds of Bristol, (who later married Darby’s daughter Hannah) was taken into partnership.
-He helped Abraham with his expansion plans and made a key innovation himself.
-Packhorses had been towing vast quantities of iron and coal along wooden rails, which soon wore out: Reynolds replaced the wooden rails with longer-lasting cast iron ones in 1767, setting a precedent for all future railways.
+Reynolds helped Abraham II with his expansion plans and in 1767 made a key innovation himself.
+He replaced the wooden rails, which soon wore out, with longer-lasting cast iron ones.
+Sixty years later, when the Stockton and Darlington railway was launched, they had steam engines instead of packhorses, and carried passengers as well as freight, but the rails and wheels were still made of iron and have continued to be so to the present day.

 The 1770s was a period of expansion for Coalbrookdale, and a bridge across the river Severn was badly needed.
 Shares were issued to raise the £3,200 required to build the world’s first cast iron bridge, using an innovative arch design, and Darby agreed to fund any overspend.
 Although it had been predicted that 300 tons of iron would be needed (costing £7 a ton), 379 tons were eventually used.
 This and other cost overruns amounted to nearly £3000 over and above what had been anticipated.
 Darby bore most of the cost over-run, and was in debt for the rest of his short life.